mayhim182/mayhim182/README.md

 Building something 👌using flutter or angular

-Have experience in fullstack web development using angular, SpringBoot, postgreSQL and MEAN stack
+Fullstack web development using angular, SpringBoot, postgreSQL, and knows how to be MEAN😎

 ❤️'s to solve programming problems